 Employers and Universities: Work with us?

 What makes people tick?
-Why do some people behave the way they do?
+Why do people behave the way they do?
 Why do different things affect your mood and confidence?

 What is psychology?

-Psychology is the scientific study of the mind and human behaviour.
 Psychologists observe and conduct experiments to find out more about the way people act and interact.
 They try to understand what motivates, challenges or changes us and use this understanding to help us tackle personal and social problems.

 Psychologists can work in social care, mental health, education, business, research and sports.